sparkles-dev/sparkles/README.md

 ## Preface

 All examples are my personal **resolution** of what I found productive and production-ready and reliable and responsible.
-No dilutions on what slices are being mixed and no restraints to reproduce it in the exact same way.
+No dilutions and no restraints as it doesn't matter **what** you do.

-Motivations:
+It matters **how you get there**.

+Drawbacks of adopting this technology stack:

  - I like wasting hours reading source code on GitHub in the web browser
  - I like frustration about minimalism and missing features